3D Hubs and Protolabs join forces to create the world’s most comprehensive manufacturing portfolio

 As 3D printed parts are built layer by layer, a previous layer to build upon is required.
 Depending on the specific 3D Printing technology and the complexity of the 3D model, this can mean that a 3D print requires support structures.

-When considering what technology to print a 3D model with it is important to consider support structures and how they may affect the final result.
-Supports structures will have an impact on surface finish as they require post-processing work to remove resulting in blemishes or surface roughness.
+When considering what technology to print a 3D model with, it is important to consider support structures and how they may affect the final result.
+Support structures will have an impact on surface finish as they require post-processing work to remove, resulting in blemishes or surface roughness.